EdwardAstill/sectiony/documentation/creating sections.md

 triangle_section = Section(name="Triangle", geometry=geom)
 ```

-### JSON Serialization
+### Serialization / Import / Export

-Geometries can be saved to and loaded from JSON files with full curve preservation:
+Geometries can be saved to and loaded from JSON or DXF files.

+#### JSON Support

+The JSON format preserves exact curve definitions (not just discretized points):

 ```python
 # Save geometry